 - Never share your credit card details.
 Protect yourself from credit card fraud by making sure you don't give out your credit card and personal information to anyone.

+Follow our tips before you ask yourself how to apply for a credit card for the first time.
 Getting your first credit card is a simple process, but it gets more complicated when you start using it.
-As long as you're careful and frugal with your credit card spending, as well as consistent with your payments, you'll go along just fine.
+As long as you're careful and frugal with your credit card spending and consistent with your payments, you'll do just fine.